 In the forward-facing position there’s a safe-stop shock absorber to reduce the force of a crash and it’s one of the few seats to have a top tether in the rear-facing position.
 For children over 25kg there are supergrip harness pads which protect the child’s neck in the event of a collision.

-What do you think of the size of the Diono Radian 5?
-How easy is it to get in and out of the car and swap between cars?
+How easy is it to get the Diono Radian 5 in and out of the car and swap between cars?

 This seat has been designed for safety over convenience.
 Its large and heavy, which is fine for long-term use in one car, but I wouldn’t recommend it for parents who would be regularly switching it between cars.